enclustra/meta-enclustra-socfpga/README.md

     export SSTATE_DIR="${HOME}/yocto-cache/mickledore-arm-ss"
     export DL_DIR="${HOME}/yocto-cache/mickledore-arm-dl"

-### KAS

-The recommended build flow is to use kas, which is a Python based tool that provides an easy mechanism to setup a bitbake project.
-The configuration file [build.yml](build.yml) provides all required settings.
-See [kas documentation](https://kas.readthedocs.io/en/latest/command-line.html) for more details.

-#### Installation

-    pip install kas
-    export PATH=$PATH:${HOME}/.local/bin

-#### Usage \#1

-Use following command to build the target specified in the build.yml file.

-    kas build build.yml

-#### Usage \#2

-Use following command to specify the bitbake command to be executed. `MACHINE` and `UBOOT_CONFIG` variable can be overridden according to section [Supported Machine Targets](#supported-machine-targets) and [Supported Boot Modes](#supported-boot-modes).

-    kas shell build.yml -c 'MACHINE=refdes-me-sa1-c6-7i-d10-pe1 UBOOT_CONFIG=qspi bitbake image-minimal-refdes'

-Note that the image [image-minimal-refdes](meta-enclustra-refdes/recipes-core/images/image-minimal-refdes.bb) can be replaced by any available image recipe.
-Following are a few examples provided by openembedded-core layer:
-- core-image-base
-- core-image-minimal
-- core-image-minimal-dev

-#### Usage \#3

-The tool kas can be used to checkout the repositories and setup the build directory.
-The build process can be started independently with bitbake as shown in following example.

-    kas checkout build.yml
-    source openembedded-core/oe-init-build-env
-    export BB_ENV_PASSTHROUGH_ADDITIONS="MACHINE UBOOT_CONFIG DL_DIR SSTATE_DIR"
-    export MACHINE=refdes-me-sa1-c6-7i-d10-pe1
-    export UBOOT_CONFIG=qspi
-    bitbake image-minimal-refdes

 ## Deployment

 This chapter describes how to prepare the hardware to boot from different boot media, using the binaries generated by this reference design.

 ### Generated Binary Files

-After the reference design was built successfully, the generated files can be found in `build/tmp-glibc/deploy/images/\<MACHINE\>` directory.
+After the reference design was built successfully, the generated files can be found in `build/tmp-glibc/deploy/images/<MACHINE>` directory.
 The <MACHINE> variable depends on your selected build target (see [Supported Machine Targets](#supported-machine-targets)).

 ### SD Card